ahmed93/Robustivity-ios/README.md

 1. Install CocoPods globally on your laptop:

         sudo gem install cocoapods
-2. move to our project directory and run:
+2. Move to our project directory and run:

         pod install